RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 rates of shock, highlighting the need for further study of rate dependence and the coordination between different species of mechanosensitive channels.
 [@Fig:survival] also shows that several hundred channels are required to provide appreciable protection from osmotic shock.
+For a survival probability of 80%, a cell must have approximately 500 to 700 channels per cell for a fast and slow shock, respectively.
 The results from the logistic regression are showed as continuous colored curves.
 The individual cell measurements separated by survival and death are shown at the top and bottom of each plot, respectively, and are included to provide a sense of sampling density.

-For a survival probability of 80%, a cell must have approximately 500 to 700 channels per cell for a fast and slow shock, respectively.
-Over the explored range of MscL copy number, we observed a maximum of 80\% survival for any binning method.
+&nbsp;&nbsp;&nbsp;&nbsp;Over the explored range of MscL copy number, we observed a maximum of 80\% survival for any binning method.
 The remaining 20\% survival may be attained when the other species of mechanosensitive channels are expressed alongside MscL.
 However, it is possible that the flow cell method